Minki-Kim95/Install-pytorch-on-RaspberryPi/README.md

 sudo –E USE_MKLDNN=0 USE_QNNPACK=0 USE_NNPACK=0 USE_DISTRIBUTED=0 BUILD_TEST=0 python3 setup.py build
 (-> ‘BUILD_TEST=0’ makes building more faster)

--> This building takes about 1day in my case
+-> This building takes about 6 hours in my case
 ```

 TROUBLESHOOTING: If you encounter the following error: